satyrius/gonx/README.md

 `gonx` is Nginx access log reader library for `Go`.
 In fact you can use it for any format.

+## New owner needed 🙌

+I am not using golang as often as I used to, which makes the maintenance of this library an issue.
+I'll gladly share the ownership with anyone eager to maintain and evolve it.

 ## Usage

 The library provides `Reader` type and two constructors for it.